pivotal/docs-tap/multicluster/reference/tap-values-build-sample.hbs.md

 > to the latest patch, or
 > by using an [automatic update process (deprecated)](../../tanzu-build-service/install-tbs.md#auto-updates-config).

-> **Note:** The `scanning.metadatastore.url` must be set to an empty string if you're installing Grype Scanner v1.2.0 or later or Snyk Scanner to disable the embedded Supply Chain Security Tools - Store integration.
+> **Note:** The `scanning.metadatastore.url` must be set to an empty string if you're installing Grype Scanner v1.2.0 or later or Snyk Scanner to deactivate the embedded Supply Chain Security Tools - Store integration.